cpojer/mootools-filemanager/README.md

 * Create galleries using the Gallery-Plugin

 ### ToDo
-  - port to mootools 1.3
+  - there is a bug in SqueezBox, caused by mootools, should be fixed with mootools 1.3.1

 How to use
 ----------